ajinmathew99/FIO_SPDK_GUI-2.1.0/SPDK_Installation.md

 ## Running fio with SPDK

-To use the SPDK fio plugin with fio, specify the plugin binary using 'LD_PRELOAD' when running fio and set 'ioengine=spdk' in the fio configuration file (see example_config.fio in the same directory as this README).
+To use the SPDK fio plugin with fio, specify the plugin binary using `LD_PRELOAD` when running fio and set `ioengine=spdk` in the fio configuration file (see example_config.fio in the same directory as this README).

 ```
 LD_PRELOAD=<path to spdk repo>/examples/bdev/fio_plugin/fio_plugin fio
 ```

-The fio configuration file must contain one new parameter:
+**The fio configuration file must contain one new parameter:**

 ```
 spdk_conf=./examples/bdev/fio_plugin/bdev.conf
 ```

 This must point at an SPDK configuration file.
-There are a number of example configuration files in the SPDK repository under 'etc/spdk'.
+There are a number of example configuration files in the SPDK repository under `etc/spdk`.

-**You can specify which block device to run against by setting the filename parameter to the block device name:**
+You can specify which block device to run against by setting the filename parameter to the block device name:

 ```
 filename=Malloc0
 ```

-**Or for NVMe devices:**
+Or for NVMe devices:

 ```
 filename=Nvme0n1